Lady Gaga's vibrant new music video shot exclusively using Apple's iPhone 11 Pro

 A similar combination of Filmic Pro app, iPhone hardware and supplementary filmmaking equipment was also used to shoot director Steven Soderbergh's feature film Unsane back in 2018.

-You can check out a glimpse of the rig used to capture the Stupid Love music video below, courtesy of the Lady Gaga fan community GagaDaily's Instagram account.
+You can take a look at the rig used to capture the Stupid Love music video in the images below, courtesy of the Lady Gaga fan community GagaDaily's Instagram account.

 Of course, it's not the first major pop video to be shot using the iPhone 11 Pro – the handset was also used to shoot the clip for Selena Gomez's Lose You to Love Me, which was released back in October 2019.